Police: 74-year-old suspect planned Butler County robbery; gun, cash recovered

 On Sunday in a call from the Butler County Jail, Mayers apologized to her sister, saying she doesn't know why she did it, according to police.
 She also stated someone was going to "take their house" because she owes them $65,000.

-Mayers was booked into the Butler County Jail and video arraigned in area court Monday, where bond at set at $100,000.
-She is scheduled to be in county Area II Court on Thursday for a preliminary hearing.
+Bond was set at $100,000 for Mayers during her Monday video arraignment.
+She is scheduled to be in county Area II Court on Wednesday for a preliminary hearing.